ooni/spec/backends/th-007-nwcth.md

 - `dns` is a `DNSMeasurement` structure and contains the result of the DNS lookup of the domain in the `url`'s `authority`;

-- `endpoint` contains an `EndpointMeasurement` for each endpoint we discovered for the `url.authority`'s domain.
+- `endpoints` contains an `EndpointMeasurement` for each endpoint we discovered for the `url.authority`'s domain.

 Note that `url`, and `dns` should always be present.
-The `endpoint` field is empty if, e.g., there is an `NXDOMAIN` error.
+The `endpoints` field is empty if, e.g., there is an `NXDOMAIN` error.

 If the `url`'s authority contains an IP address rather than a domain, we should include the corresponding address inside `dns`.

 The test helper guarantees that `CtrlResponse.urls[0]` is the measurement for `CtrlRequest.url`.
-Subsequent measurements derive from HTTP redirection or from testing HTTP3 endpoints discovered parsing `Alt-Svc` headers.
+Subsequent measurements derive from HTTP redirections or from testing HTTP3 endpoints discovered using a suitable discovery mechanism (e.g., parsing `Alt-Svc` header).

 #### DNSMeasurement